iyamaris/OfficeDocs-M365FreelanceToolkit/FreelanceToolkit/ourjourney.md

 When talking to our customers (many of whom were trying to run similar pilots) we quickly recognized that there was an opportunity to publish our experiences to provide real benefit to our customers.
 This site represents the first manifestation of this realization.
-It is for informational purposes only.
 Each enterprise will need to evaluate how the use of the gig economy meets its own requirements and needs, including such things as intellectual property protections, data handling, and compliance requirements.